e-Spirit/module-template/README.md

 After setting up the project's gradle.properties one can execute the *initModule* Gradle task by simply executing `gradle initModule` or running the task from your IDE.
 This task will take the name specified as *firstSpiritModule.moduleName* (see above) and rename all classes, variables and packages according to your needs.
-If you do not wish to automatically refactor your project you can also replace all occurences of *to_be_renamed* and *To_be_renamed* (note case sensivity!) in filenames, packages and within files manually.
+If you do not wish to automatically refactor your project you can also replace all occurrences of *to_be_renamed* and *To_be_renamed* (note case sensitivity!) in filenames, packages and within files manually.

 ### Debug SiteArchitect
 In some cases it is helpful to be able to debug your own implementation in SiteArchitect.
 With the gradle task